-Work number - P 3 FILED
+Work number - P 3 ALLOWED TO PARTICIPATE

 Presented B. Verkin Institute for Low Temperature Physics and Engineering of National Academy of Sciences of Ukraine.

 1. L. Golinskii, DSc (B. Verkin Institute for Low Temperature Physics and Engineering of NAS of Ukraine);

 2. V. Gutlyanskii, DSc (Institute of Applied Mathematics and Mechanics of NAS of Ukraine);

 3. I. Egorova, DSc (B. Verkin Institute for Low Temperature Physics and Engineering of NAS of Ukraine);

 4. V.P.
 Kotlyarov, DSc (B. Verkin Institute for Low Temperature Physics and Engineering of NAS of Ukraine);

 5. A.S.
 Romanyuk, DSc (Institute of Mathematics of NAS of Ukraine);